 What are you shredding?

 Practically all products are able to destroy paper documents.
 But you might need to shred also credit cards or CD/DVD media.
-In such case a special slots are usually provided.
+In such cases, special slots are usually provided.

 If you often work with documents with paper staples and clips, then make sure your shredder can handle those without getting damaged.
-Otherwise you need to be very careful and check everything before inserting into the machine.
+Otherwise, you need to be very careful and check everything before inserting it into the machine.

 What type of security level do you expect?